 When you use aquarium salt at treatment levels, it will not hurt the bacteria.

-However, at elevated levels, aquarium salt can become problematic for beneficial bacteria.
+However, at elevated levels, aquarium salt becomes problematic for beneficial bacteria.

 If it kills the filtering bacteria, the bio-filter will be incapacitated.